Get Your FREE Wedding MC Wedding Speech Guide In The Free Wedding Speech Guides Section

 If you’re good friends with the groom, think of appropriate stories to include in your speech.

-If you don’t know the bride well, then be sure to ask her friends or family for background information you can use in your speech.
+If you don’t know the bride well, then be sure to ask her friends or family for background information you can use.

-3. Keep Your Best Man Wedding Speech To a Reasonable Length
+3. Keep Your Tribute To a Reasonable Length

 If you’re using props, then adjust your time frame accordingly - but keep the time to a reasonable length.

-The key is to make sure your speech is interesting, not boring.
+The key is to make sure your tribute is interesting, not boring.

-The Best Man is usually under some pressure to make his wedding speech funny.
+The Best Man is usually under some pressure to make his tribute funny.
 In fact, it’s almost expected.

-Keep in mind, though, when creating your funny best man wedding speech, that it’s not an extension of the bachelor party.
+Keep in mind, though, your presentation isn’t an extension of the bachelor party.
 In other words, use good judgment, be tactful, and keep your jokes and stories clean.

 Specific statements about the groom’s ex-girlfriends or his past love life are delicate subjects and are best left for the bachelor party.

-The key to a funny best man wedding speech is that the wedding guests must be able to relate to the joke or story.
+The key to a funny speech is that the guests must be able to relate to the joke or story.

 If it’s a private joke between the best man and the groom or if it’s a story that people don’t get or “had to be there” to understand, then it’s not going to work.

-The wedding reception is a time for fun.
+The reception is a time for fun.
 And you’ll want to join in.

 Perhaps you’ll even want a drink or two to conquer your nervousness.

-But you have a duty as Best Man to deliver one of the most important wedding speeches and toasts of the reception.
+But you have a duty to deliver one of the most important wedding speeches and toasts of the reception.
 Eloquently.
 And in good taste.

 That means you need a clear head.

-Keep in mind, that a perfect wedding can be ruined by any wedding speaker - including the Best Man - who has had too much to drink before their wedding speech and embarrasses the bride and groom with rude and inappropriate jokes or remarks.
+Keep in mind, that a perfect day for the newlyweds can be ruined by any speaker – including the Best Man – who has had too much to drink before speaking and embarrasses the bride and groom with rude and inappropriate jokes or remarks.

-If you can deliver a humorous best man wedding speech which makes the wedding guests laugh, without being crude or offending anyone, then congratulations - you’ve succeeded in giving a memorable best man wedding speech.
+If you can deliver a humorous best man wedding speech (affiliate link) which makes the guests laugh, without being crude or offending anyone, then congratulations – you’ve succeeded in giving a memorable best man wedding speech.

-(The Wedding Speaker receives financial and/or other forms of compensation for products or services recommended or suggested on this page and appreciates your support.)
+(The website owner receives financial and/or other forms of compensation at no extra cost to you for products or services recommended or suggested on this page, appreciates your support, and wishes you a fun and enjoyable time.)